prikhi/quickbooks-for-communes/README.rst

 #########################
-QuickBooks for Communards
+QuickBooks for Communes
 #########################

-QuickBooks for Communards is a web application built specifically for non-Accountant communards, consisting of an Elm frontend and a Haskell API server that communicates with QuickBooks Desktop using the `QuickBooks WebConnector`_.
+QuickBooks for Communes is a web application built specifically for non-Accountant communards, consisting of an Elm frontend and a Haskell API server that communicates with QuickBooks Desktop using the `QuickBooks WebConnector`_.

-The frontend presents Communards with transaction logs for relevant Accounts as well as forms for entering their Credit Card purchases, Trip entries, or Transfers.
+The frontend will present Communards with transaction logs for relevant Accounts as well as forms for entering their Credit Card purchases, Trip entries, or Transfers.

 This is still in the alpha stage, but under active development.